 We keep parents informed of the education their child will receive before undertaking RSE lessons in Years 4-6 so they are enabled to continue the conversations started in class at home.
 Parents have the right to request that their child be withdrawn from some or all of sex education delivered as part of the statutory RSE.
 There is no right to withdraw from Relationships Education or Health Education.
 The Relationships Education, RSE, and Health Education (England) Regulations 2019 have made Relationships Education compulsory in all primary schools.

 Fernvale’s school council also takes an active role in supporting our learning through their contributions and fundraising ideas.
-In addition, Year 5/6 children work as mentors during breaks in their role as playground buddies, and all years act as Book Buddies for peer support.
+In addition, Year 5/6 children work as mentors during breaks in their role as playground leaders, and Book Buddies for peer support.
 The whole school takes an active role in support against bullying and all classes take part in the anti-bullying week every November.